manpagez: man pages & more

 deleted.

-With -a or --auto, the remote is queried to determine its HEAD, then
+With -a or --auto, the remote is queried to determine its HEAD,

-origin -a will set the symbolic-ref refs/remotes/origin/HEAD to
+set-head origin -a will set the symbolic-ref

-refs/remotes/origin/next.
-This will only work if
+refs/remotes/origin/HEAD to refs/remotes/origin/next.
+This will

 Use <branch> to set the symbolic-ref refs/remotes/<name>/HEAD